 Despite being in a relationship, a toxic person will mostly still be focused on themselves and what good the situation does them.

 If you are a “my way or the highway” kind of person, this is actually toxic behavior.
-It’s okay to want some things in life to go exactly how you envisioned them, but when it’s at the cost of another’s emotions, it may be a bad habit to keep.
+It’s okay to want some things in life to go exactly how you envisioned them, but when it’s at the cost of another’s emotions, it may be a toxic habit to keep.

 Selfish behavior can show in everyday decisions that are wholly subtle, both to yourself and others.
 However, if you or your partner consistently chooses your own wants and needs in ways that hurt, your relationship may have turned toxic.